 Carroll College provides victim advocate services for students and employees who are seeking assistance as a victim of sexual assault, sexual harassment, stalking or relationship violence.
 Victim advocacy services are provided by staff from The Friendship Center: 1430 Sanders Street, Helena; officem@thefriendshipcenter.org; 24-Hour Crisis Line (406) 442-6800.
 Communication with the victim advocate is confidential and protected by Montana state law.
 Services include assisting a victim with obtaining an order of protection and understanding campus and community resources available.
+The Friendship Center holds regular office hours on campus during the academic year (August-May).

-8.4 Student Handbook
+9.4 Student Handbook

 Carroll College publishes an annual copy of the Carroll College Student Handbook which is distributed to all employees and students electronically.
-A hard copy of the student handbook is available upon request in the Saints Success Center in room 108 in Borromeo Hall.
+A hard copy of the student handbook is available upon request in the Saints Success Center in room 102 in Borromeo Hall.
 The student handbook outlines the Carroll Code of Student Conduct, college policies, vehicle use and parking regulations, campus housing policies, and links to the Annual Security and Fire Safety Report and the Consumer Information Disclosure Notice.

-9. Alcohol and Drug Policy
+10. Alcohol and Drug Policy